 - Bananas & Oranges (incl. juice)

-- Peanuts (incl. peanut butter) – try ABC (almond, brazil & cashew) spread instead (from supermarket)
+- Peanuts (incl. peanut butter) – try ABC (almond, brazil & cashew) spread instead (from the supermarket)

 Your feedback and questions are always welcome so please leave a comment below.